Mentoring Initiative

 Please note the following regarding the Mentoring Initiative:

-• The expectation of Mentors is that they share general advice and experiences to help the Mentee rather than solving specific issues.
-Mentors are not expected to act as informal Research Advisors or comment on specific thesis chapters or publications.
+- Mentors are expected to share general advice rather than solving specific issues.
+Mentors are not expected to act as informal research advisors, comment on specific thesis chapters or publications.

-• In principle, Mentors and Mentees will be asked to commit for one year; we recognize that a mentoring relationship might carry on informally after this commitment period but there is no obligation in this regard
+- In principle, mentors and mentees are asked to commit for one year; we recognize that a mentoring relationship might carry on informally after this commitment period but there is no obligation in this regard.

-• We understand there may be cases where a Mentor or Mentee consider that the relationship does not work and decide to discontinue the relationship – in this case we ask the partiers to contact the ESG IPO.
+- We understand there may be cases where a mentor or mentee consider that the relationship does not work and decide to discontinue the arrangement – in this case we ask the partiers to contact the IO

-• The ESG IPO will act as the primary contact point if any parties have questions or concerns about the ESG Mentoring Initiative.
+- The IO will act as the primary contact point if any parties have questions or concerns about the ESG Mentoring Initiative.

-• The ESG IPO will get in touch with Mentors and Mentees 6 months after commencement to ensure all Mentorship groups have met and if necessary, provide support.
+- The IO will get in touch with mentors and mentees 6 months after commencement to ensure all mentorship groups have met and if necessary, provide support.

-For any questions or concerns throughout the year, do not hesitate to reach out to the ESG International Project Office (IPO): ipo@earthsystemgovernance.org
+For any questions or concerns throughout the year, do not hesitate to reach out to the International Office: io@earthsystemgovernance.org

 “The initiative helped me to know more about my professional goals, saving me from time-wasting mistakes.”